fabrizio-ottati/fabrizio-ottati.dev/content/blog/truenorth.md

 ## Why do we want to emulate the brain?

 If you have ever read an article on neuromorphic computing, you might have noticed that in the introduction of each of these there is the same statement: "The brain is much powerful than any AI machine when it comes to cognitive tasks but it runs on a **10W** power budget!".
-And it is absolutely true: neurons in the brain communicate among each other by means of **spikes**, which are short voltage pulses that propagate from one neuron to the other.
+This is absolutely true: neurons in the brain communicate among each other by means of **spikes**, which are short voltage pulses that propagate from one neuron to the other.
 The average spiking activity is estimated to be around **10Hz** (i.e. a spike every 100ms).
+This yields **very low processing power consumption**, since the activity in the brain results to be **really sparse** (at least, this is the hypothesis).

 How can the brain do all this?
 There are several reasons (or hypotheses, I should say):
 * the **3D connectivity** among neurons.
 While in nowadays chip we can place connections among logic gates and circuits only in the 2D space, in the brain we have the whole 3D space at our disposal; this allows the mammalian brain to reach a fanout in the order or **10 thousand connections** per neuron.